JamesTrewern/prolog2/README.md

     "reduce" : false
 }
 ```
+`config` is used by the solver, to limit the possible search size.<br>
+`max_depth`: how many sub_goals deep the solver is allowed to go.<br>
+`max_clause`: number of clauses that can be added to hypothesis.<br>
+`max_pred`: number of invented predicates within the hypothesis.<br>

 `examples`, `auto`, `top_prog`, and `reduce` are all optional fields.

 If the config file includes an `examples` field, Prolog<sup>2</sup> will immediately attempt to prove the examples as a query and output any learned hypotheses.
 If `examples` is omitted, an interactive REPL is started where queries can be entered manually.

-The auto option makes the program iterate through all possible proofs in a query.
+The `auto` option makes the program iterate through all possible proofs in a query.
 By default this is off and after each proof the program awaits user input (Space/;: continue, Enter: stop).

+`files`: a list of either directory or file paths.
+If a directory is found it recursively searches subdirectories and loads all files with a .pl extension

 # Top Program Construction